26 Felt Christmas Ornaments For You to Make

 Make this Christmas a memorable affair by designing a variety of ornaments to adorn your halls, wall and tree.
 It would be a good idea to make twelve different ornaments for the 12 days of Christmas.
 What say?
 Choose bright felt to keep all eyes focused on the beauties as you host your festive feast.
 There are many DIYs that provide free and printable templates for you to trace on felt fabric and cut it out.

 Small ice skates made of red felt would look lovely as Christmas ornaments.
 Here, two layers of felt are joined with fusible web and stitched decoratively at the edges.

 Gingerbread houses are an indispensable part of x-mas.
 You need to cut the felt according to the printable pattern provided in the above-linked tutorial.

-This nifty Christmas tree ornament requires a few easy stitches.
+This nifty Christmas tree ornament requires easy threading through embroidery floss.
 The felt fabric adds pizzazz to the craft.
-Isn’t the ornamental border attractive?
+Isn’t the star bead at the top attractive?

 This pretty homemade circle ornament is made with felt, buttons and doilies.
 It features a few embroidery details.
 It is a great sewing project for beginners.
 If you want you can also do machine embroidery for them to sport a Scandinavian look.

 A traditional star made in Hungarian style looks unique and charming.
 It has a vintage feel about it.
 Make your Christmas decorations world-class with this star.

 Pickle ornaments are unique as they can showcase a variety of emotions.
 They are embellished with sequin and beads.
 You would love the looks of the jeweled pickle once you are done with stuffing.